GlucNAc/ZipArchiveManager/README.md

     └── file2.txt
 ```

-You may have noticed that ZipArchiveManager uses the `ArchivableFile` class to represent files that can be added to a zip archive.
-More precisely, ZipArchiveManager expects an object that implements the `ArchivableFileInterface` interface.
+You may have noticed that `ZipArchiveManager` uses the `ArchivableFile` class to represent files that can be added to a zip archive.
+More precisely, `ZipArchiveManager` expects an object that implements the [ArchivableFileInterface](src/File/ArchivableFileInterface.php).
+This interface defines the methods that an object must implement to be considered an archivable file.
+The `ArchivableFile` class provided by this package implements this interface and provides a simple way to work with files that can be added to a zip archive.

 ```php
 interface ArchivableFileInterface